University Apartments Housing Regulations

 D.10 PRODUCTS OR SERVICES

 Advertising or selling of products or services is prohibited in or around common areas of University Apartments facilities unless it is part of a University Apartments sponsored event.
-Advertising and promotion of non-university goods, services or organizations is allowed in University Apartments facilities only with approval from the Office of Residential Life or as part of a University Apartments sponsored event.
+Advertising and promotion of non-university goods, services or organizations is allowed in University Apartments facilities only with prior approval from the Office of Residential Life or as part of a University Apartments sponsored event.